U-c0de/Email-Authentication-Registration/README.md

 ## 👋🏻 Walkthrough

-1. Install all of the dependencies
+1. Install all of the dependencies.

 ```
 npm install
 ```

-2. Run Next.js application and Open browser at localhost:3000
+2. Run Next.js application and Open browser at localhost:3000.

 ```
 npm run dev
 ```

-3. Run Node API server run in new terminal window (servers has to run at the same time), it will run server at localhost:3001
+3. Run Node API server run in new terminal window (servers has to run at the same time), it will run server at localhost:3001.

 ```
 npm run server